 #1: The amount of color contrast around the eyes and lips

-Women tend to naturally have darker lips and skin around the eyes so our brains subconsciously note that as a sign of femininity.
+Women naturally tend to have darker lips and skin around the eyes.
+So, our brains subconsciously note that as a sign of femininity.
 The more color contrast between a woman’s eyes and lips and her skin tone, the more feminine, and thus evolutionary attractive, she is seen.
 Lipstick and eye shadow are makeup staples because they enhance those features.

-Note: The effect of enhanced outer eye and lip color is greatest on straight men since they are biologically wired to be drawn to feminine-looking, fertile women.
+Note: The effect of enhanced outer eye and lip color is greatest on straight men, since they biologically are wired to be drawn to feminine-looking, fertile women.